Tomber991/Tomber991/README.md

 ### 🕹️ About Me

-💻 Programming: Skilled in Python, with experience in Pygame and Discord bots.
+💻 **Programming**: Skilled in Python, with experience in Pygame and Discord bots.
-🎯 Focus: Passionate about scripting and designing efficient software.
+🎯 **Focus**: Passionate about scripting and designing efficient software.
-🌱 Learning: Always improving in software architecture, design patterns, and game mechanics.
+🌱 **Learning**: Always improving in software architecture, design patterns, and game mechanics.

 ---